Get money-saving tips in your inbox.

 What if the person driving my car doesn't have insurance?

-If the person driving your car has an at-fault collision, your insurance covers the vehicle, whether they have their own auto insurance policy or not.
-Legally, they are allowed to drive your car without having their own insurance policy, but where things can get a bit complicated is if they are in a very serious collision and the damages exceed your coverage limits.
-If the guest driver has liability coverage, then their insurance could pay secondary to your policy.
-If they don't have insurance, any damages you owe over your coverage limit would end up being your responsibility.
+If the person driving your car is involved in an at-fault collision, your insurance covers the vehicle, whether they have their own auto insurance policy or not.
+Legally, they are allowed to drive your car without having their own insurance policy, but where things can get a bit complicated is if they are in a very serious collision and the cost of damages exceeds your coverage limits.

 How often can I lend my car to the same person?

-If you are lending your car to your friend on a daily or even weekly basis, you really should just add them to your insurance policy as an occasional driver.
-If they were to get in a collision and it is established that they frequently drive your car, your insurance may have grounds not to honour your claim.
+If you are lending your car to your friend on a daily or even weekly basis, you should add them to your insurance policy as an occasional or secondary driver.
+If they were to get in a collision and it is established that they frequently drive your car, your insurance may have grounds not to honour your claim and lead to denial or a policy cancellation for inaccurate representation.

 car mascot.png